rfekadu/college_stress_mental_health/college_stress_and_mental_health/README.md

 College Stress and Mental Health
 ==============================

 This project will explore the impact of academic stress on mental health in college students, primarily during and after the COVID-19 pandemic.
 I will use collect information from a dataset surveyed from the Healthy Minds Study, after cleaning, analyzing, and modeling the dataset.
+The analysis includes data cleaning, exploratory data analysis (EDA), regression modeling, and data visualization using Python.
+The goal is to understand the role of academic pressure and pandemic-related stressors in shaping depression and anxiety outcomes using tools like the PHQ-9 and GAD-7 scales.

 ==============================